Matt-Isotope/RLMIsotopeCompanion/README.md

 https://doi.org/10.5281/zenodo.17868174

-The dataset is distributed under the Creative Commons Attribution 4.0 International licence:
+The script is distributed under the Creative Commons Attribution 4.0 International licence:

 ```text
 CC BY 4.0
 ```

-Users should consult the original Zenodo record for the complete dataset description, citation requirements, authorship information, and licence conditions.
+Users should consult the original Zenodo record for the complete script description, citation requirements, authorship information, and licence conditions.

 The data may be used to test workflows involving: